Bonziman/alx-low_level_programming/0x18-dynamic_libraries/README.md

-this is a dir intended for c dynamic libs learning
+this is a directory to learn about C dynamic libraries